Phương Mai

-Princess Phương Mai, Duchess of Addis Abeba (1 August 1937 – 16 January 2021) was a daughter of Emperor Bảo Đại of Vietnam and his first wife, Empress Nam Phương.
-In 1947, Nam Phương left Vietnam with her children and lived at the Château Thorens, outside of Cannes, France.
+Princess Phương Mai of Vietnam, Duchess of Addis Abeba (1 August 1937 – 16 January 2021) was a daughter of Emperor Bảo Đại of Vietnam and his first wife, Empress Nam Phương.
+In 1947, Nam Phương left Vietnam with her children and lived at the Château Thorenc, outside of Cannes, France.
 Phương Mai received her education in France and returned to Vietnam from 1949 to 1953.
 She was educated at Convent des Oiseaux in Verneuil sur Seine, France.

-On 5 August 1971, in Paris, France, Princess Phương Mai married Pietro Badoglio, 2nd Duke of Addis Abeba and Marquess of Sabotino; they had two children, a son and a daughter:
+On 5 August 1971, in Paris, France, Princess Phương Mai married Pietro Badoglio, 2nd Duke of Addis Abeba and Marquess of Sabotino, the son of the first duke Pietro Badoglio; they had two children, a son and a daughter: